 It turned out the only site that was left empty was on the one end, right on the river and with an amazing view of Mt.
 Robson.
 Our two tents fit snuggly on the one pad, and rules be damned, we set them up as quickly as we could.

-Day two of the hike is where we felt particularly awesome about our planning abilities.
+Day two of the hike is where we felt particularly awesome about our plans.
 While I wasn’t nearly as sore as I expected, the fact that we were leaving camp where it was and day-hiking to Berg Lake was more than welcome.

 I had packed a small day-pack like this Marmot Kompressor, and it was a good, no great, idea … a really great idea … my pack is super comfortable but the thought of putting it on again so soon just elicited yet another string of cursing.